Connect with others who understand.

 • SRSF2

 Genes are found on long pieces of DNA called chromosomes.
-About half of people with CMML also have changes that affect entire chromosomes.
-Part of a chromosome may be deleted or extra copies of a chromosome may be made.
-Translocations are also common in people with CMML.
-During a chromosome translocation, part of one chromosome breaks off and attaches to a different chromosome.
+About 20 percent to 30 percent of people with CMML also have changes that affect entire chromosomes.
+Part of a chromosome may be deleted, or extra copies of a chromosome may be made.
+These chromosomal abnormalities may play a role in the recommended treatment of the disease and its long-term outlook.

 • Feelings of weakness or tiredness

-• Petechiae (tiny red spots in the skin)
+• Petechiae (tiny sites of bleeding in the skin)

 • Easy bruising